 Boxing pivot footwork

 Using cones is perfect to keep your lead foot pointed at the cones while you swivel around them.

 Make sure to keep your foot close and your movement tight.

 Use some tape on the floor as a point of reference.

 You are going to want 3 lines:

 One line straight and the other two meetings at the point where they will connect, creating a 45° angle.

 Or just grab a friend and use your new move on them

 Not like this haha…

-There aren’t many steps in executing the pivot so there are few mistakes to be made.
+There aren’t many steps in executing the pivot, so few mistakes can be made.